 Depending on your van’s electrical system, you may already have a solar panel mounted to the roof, or you might decide to pick up a portable, foldable solar panel that you can move around, depending on where you’ll get the most sun.

-This post isn’t about campervan electronics and how you should have your auxiliary battery set up (if you want to read more about that, you can read this article), but regardless of how you want to build your van conversions, having a solar panel is perfect for camper life.
+This post isn’t about campervan electronics and how you should have your auxiliary battery set up, but regardless of how you want to build your van conversions, having a solar panel is perfect for camper life.

 If you can’t afford a huge solar setup, or just don’t need a lot of power, then get yourself a Goal Zero panel that is mobile, lightweight and can fit in your glove box.

 Going for something larger though?
 We personally love Renogy solar panels.
 Find out more about them on our dedicated solar panels blog post.